Sidney Blackmer: Biography

 A humanitarian, Blackmer served as the national vice president of the United States Muscular Dystrophy Association.
 He also helped found the North Carolina School of the Arts.
-In 1972, he was honored with the North Carolina Award in the Fine Arts category.
-It is the State of North Carolina's highest civilian award.
-On his death in 1973, Blackmer was interred in the Chestnut Hill Cemetery in his hometown of Salisbury, North Carolina.
+In 1972, he was honored with the North Carolina Award in the Fine Arts category, the State of North Carolina's highest civilian award.
+On his death in 1973, Blackmer was interred in the Chestnut Hill Cemetery in his hometown.

-Personal life
+Legacy

 For his contributions to the film industry, Blackmer has a motion pictures star on the Hollywood Walk of Fame at 1625 Vine Street.